zrlio/spark-nullio-fileformat/README.md

 Spark `nullio` file format is a no-op file format which is used for testing and benchmarking I/O and software cost of Spark input/output routines.
 What does it mean?

-   * For output: all data written to `nullio` file format is dicarded.
+   * For output: all data written to `nullio` file format is discarded.
    * For input: it can selectively generate particular schema data on the fly.
 See Generating Input Data section for more details.

 **Updates**
+  * September 21, 2017: The build is moved from Spark `2.1` to `2.2`.
+  * September 21, 2017: Package rename from `com.ibm.crail.spark.sql.datasources` to `org.apache.spark.sql`
   * August 10, 2017: The initial source code release for Spark 2.1.

 ## How to compile